TL;DR

 Keep literature review work firmly separated from practicum hours.
 Do not read articles at your desk during site time unless that reading directly supports site projects.
 Do not let academic deadlines cause you to miss practicum commitments.

 If genuine conflicts arise, communicate proactively with both parties.
 Your faculty advisor may offer deadline flexibility if you explain the practicum demands.
 Your site supervisor may accommodate adjusted hours during intense academic periods if given advance notice.
+This kind of proactive communication about competing deadlines protects relationships on both sides.

 Finding Synergies